jizhang/jizhang.github.com/source/_drafts/flume-source-code-hdfs-sink.md

 ## Configure and Start

 When Flume configuration file is loaded, `configure` method is called on every sink component.
-In `HDFSEventSink#configure`, it reads properties from context, prefixed with `hdfs.`, and does some sanity checks, for instance, `batchSize` must be greater than 0, `codeC` must be provided when `fileType` is `CompressedStream`, etc. It also initializes a `SinkCounter` to provide various metrics for monitoring.
+In `HDFSEventSink#configure`, it reads properties that are prefixed with `hdfs.` from the context, provides default values, and does some sanity checks.
+For instance, `batchSize` must be greater than 0, `codeC` must be provided when `fileType` is `CompressedStream`, etc. It also initializes a `SinkCounter` to provide various metrics for monitoring.

 ```java
 public void configure(Context context) {